Exclude rules for search

 Prerequisites

-To create rules in the Coveo Merchandising Hub (CMH), you must meet the following prerequisites:
+Before you create rules in the Coveo Merchandising Hub (CMH):

 1. In the CMH, access the Search manager.